 ^[1] Net income for 2006 includes a pre-tax gain on sale of subconcession right of \$899.4 million.

-^[2] Restricted cash and investments primarily reflects the proceeds of our debt and equity financings that are restricted for the construction of Encore, Wynn Las Vegas and Wynn Macau.
+^[2] Restricted cash and investments primarily reflect the proceeds of our debt and equity financings that are restricted for the repurchase of our common stock and construction of Encore, and prior to December 31, 2005, for Wynn Las Vegas.